svd-jelo/PDC-Ch2/README.md

     \frac{d\left(x\cdot\rho V\right)}{dt} &= \left(x_1w_1 + x_2w_2\right) - x\cdot\rho V\\
     \frac{dx}{dt} &= \frac{x_1w_1 + x_2w_2}{\rho V} - x
 \end{align*}$$
-This is the general model; all variables are time-dependent.
+<br/>This is the general model; all variables are time-dependent.
 Special cases of the model will be used for parts 2 through 4.
 For instance, in part 2 all but $x$ and $w_1$ are constant, and $w_1$ is equivalent to a function involving the Heaviside function $u(t-a)$,

 $$\begin{equation*}
     u(t-a)=